apache/cordova-docs/www/docs/en/dev/guide/platforms/electron/index.md

 ### Linux

-**@todo Add Linux Requirements here.**
+* **Python** version 2.7.x. it is recommended to check your Python version, since some distributions like CentOS 6.x still use Python 2.6.x,

 ### Mac

+* **Python** version 2.7.x with support for TLS 1.2.

 * **Xcode**, the IDE for macOS, comes bundled with necessary software development tools to code signing and compiling native code for macOS.
+Version 8.2.1 or higher.

 * **RedHat Build Support**
   * **Homebrew**, one of the available macOS package manager, is used for installing additional tools and dependencies.
 Homebrew will be needed to install RPM packaging dependencies. [**Brew Install Step**](https://brew.sh/)